 If you notice signs of burnout, it may be helpful to take time off of running or to reduce your mileage.
 This can be difficult to recognize.
 Try to pay attention to how you are feeling on your runs or if you are constantly lacking motivation.
 A break can be really helpful in these situations.

 Some runners can run through their entire pregnancy while others will need to take weeks or months off.
-I backed off a lot during my first trimester but was then able to run up until the day of my c-section.
+During both of my pregnancies, I backed off a lot during my first trimester but was then able to run up until I delivered.
 During the postpartum period most runners will take off at least a few weeks.
 This varies quite a bit based on the type of delivery and how you are recovering.
-I started running very slowly after 8 weeks but it took a few months before I even started to feel like myself again.
+I started running very slowly after 8 weeks with my first, but it took a few months before I even started to feel like myself again.

 Personally, I enjoy running when I travel and go on vacation.
 There are some trips that naturally include other types of workouts like lots of walking.
 Sometimes traveling is a really good time to take a break from running, either to rest or to do another type of activity.